stressedtalk/stressedtalk.github.io/_posts/2019-10-19-here-is-my-new-post-for-trial.markdown

 caption: The First Recorded Blogger
 ---

 Cast your mind back to 1994.
-Jeff Bezos founded Amazon, the first PlayStation was released in Japan, Justin Hall created the first blog, and The Lion King hits the big screen with box-office success.
-Now, one of these things isn't like the others, and it isn't that accurate either.
+Jeff Bezos had just founded Amazon, the first PlayStation was released in Japan and would go on to sell 100 million units, Justin Hall created the first blog post at [Links.net](http://www.links.net/vita/), and The Lion King hits the big screen with box-office success.
+Now, one of these things isn't like the others, and it isn't all that accurate either.

+You've probably guessed it by now, Justin Hall didn't create the first 'blog', rather he referred to it as his personal homepage.
+A personal homepage that he has been updating with information since he first made it in 1994, and it is worth a quick look through if you have the time.

+ The word 'blog' didn't get coined until 1999

 This is just a sample post that you should delete or set to `published:false`.
 This first paragraph will appear on the home page as a preview of the post.
 The rest below this paragraph will appear on the blog post page.
 The `header_feature_image` is optional and you should enter the path to it in the metadata above.